-WSET L2 Award in Wines & Spirits (Oxford) Sunday daytime course at St John's College
+WSET L2 Award in Wines & Spirits (Oxford) Sunday daytime course at St Peter's College

 This exciting and structured course is the Wine and Spirit Education Trust (WSET) Level 2 Award (formerly known as the Intermediate Certificate) and is intended as vocational training in product knowledge for those employed in the drinks industry who have little previous knowledge of the broad range of alcoholic beverages available.
 The course is also increasingly popular amongst those not employed in the drinks industry but who have a serious interest in wine, and wish to broaden their knowledge in a structured way by gaining this internationally recognised qualification.
 WSET Level 2 Award in Wines and Spirits has full accreditation from OfQual as part of the UK Government’s Qualifications & Credits Framework as a Level 2 Vocational Qualification.

 Please note: the deadline for booking your place on this course is Monday 9th April to ensure all students receive their study materials in advance of the start of the course, with time to familiarise themselves with the course specification.
 Anyone wishing to book any later than this deadline should contact the Wine School before booking to ensure that provision can be made.

 Fee Structure: the total fee for this course is £360 (or £325 for registered students).
 This can be paid here in a single instalment OR by paying a deposit of £100 and the balance of £260 (£225 for students) by Thursday 29th March (an invoice will be emailed to the participant after payment of this deposit; please notify us by email if you are a registered student).